Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Experiments and results

-\textit{GroundTruth} consists of 30 high-resolution images with ground-truths for pores and incipient dots' positions but lacking identity labels.

-\textit{DBI} consists of 210 images of partial fingerprints - 6 images per subject, totaling 35 different subjects - in a training set and 1,480 images - 10 images per subject, totaling 148 different subjects - in a test set.
+\textit{DBI} consists of 210 images of partial fingerprints, with 6 images per subject, in a training set and 1,480 images, with 10 images per subject, in a test set.
 It provides the corresponding identity for each of those images and separates them in acquisition sessions.
-These images lack ground truth for pore positions, which is the opposite of \textit{GroundTruth}.

-\textit{DBII} has no training set and has the same number of images and subjects of \textit{DBI}'s test set.
+\textit{DBII} has no training set and its test set has the same number of images and subjects of \textit{DBI}'s.
 The difference is that, in \textit{DBII}, the images are of full-size fingerprints, instead of partial ones.
 Its label information is like that of \textit{DBI}.

-PolyU-HRF does not provide pore identity annotations for its images.
-We believe that no fingerprint dataset provides this information and that this is the reason why hand-crafted features are so prevalent for this task.
+PolyU-HRF's \textit{DBI} and \textit{DBII} do not provide pore coordinate annotations, and, therefore, lack pore identity annotations for its images.
+We believe no fingerprint dataset provides this information and that this is the reason why hand-crafted features are so prevalent for this task.
+This also means that we must detect pores in the images to conduct fingerprint recognition experiments.